DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Model

 The feature extractor $z_\theta$ is initialized using He initialization \citep{he-rectifiers}.
 The loss function, data augmentations and their parameters are identical to those in \cite{chen-simclr}; we use the normalized temperature-scaled cross-entropy (NT-Xent) loss on projected latent feature vectors of images that are augmented using a random crop, random horizontal flip, color jitter, and a random grayscale transformation.
 A visual representation of SimCLR is provided in the lower-left frame of Figure~\ref{fig-model-as-a-system}.
 The parameters $\theta$ are optimized using the Adam optimizer with a learning rate of $3 \times 10^{-4}$, $\beta_1=0.9$, $\beta_2=0.99$, with no learning rate schedule or weight decay.

 Similar to previous work \citep{kather-nature-msi, kather-nature-pan-cancer-histogenomics, echle-kather-nature-clinical-msi} we use different networks for TCGA-CRCk and TCGA-BC, where we use Resnet18 \citep{he-residual-learning} and ShufflenetV2 \citep{ma-shufflenet} respectively.
 This design choice was made to be able to directly compare the results.
 This difference in networks and dataset size leads to different choices in batch size and number of epochs.
-On TCGA-BC we train $z_\theta$ for 45 epochs with a batch size of $950$, whereas we use 100 epochs and a batch size of $128$ for TCGA-CRCk.
-The training takes approximately three days using four Nvidia Titan RTX cards (24GB VRAM).
+On TCGA-BC we train $z_\theta$ for 60 epochs with a batch size of $1024$, whereas we use 100 epochs and a batch size of $128$ for TCGA-CRCk.
+The pre-training respectively takes approximately three days using four or one Nvidia Titan RTX card(s) (24GB VRAM).
+The code and run configuration can be found on \url{https://github.com/NKI-AI/hissl}.